 “Mountain dwarves endure.
 Hill dwarves adapt.”

-- Ability Scores: Constitution score increases by 2.
+- Ability Scores: One score increases by 2 (usually Constitution).

 - Age: Dwarves mature at the same rate as humans, but they’re considered young until they reach the age of 50.
 On average, they live about 350 years.